-- Deep Partnerships with Grocers that Represent % of the U.S. Grocery Industry.
-Today, more than 750 national, regional, and local retail banners that collectively represent % of the U.S. grocery industry partner with Instacart.
+- Deep Partnerships with Grocers that Represent more than 80% of the U.S. Grocery Industry.
+Today, more than 900 national, regional, and local retail banners that collectively represent more than 80% of the U.S. grocery industry partner with Instacart.
 We believe this represents the broadest selection of grocers on a marketplace in North America, providing customers with a superior online grocery shopping experience.
 Beyond Instacart Marketplace, we also power many of our retail partners' owned and operated online storefronts through Instacart Enterprise Platform, positioning us as an increasingly strategic part of our retail partners' future growth. - Trusted Technology Partner to the Grocery Industry.
 For more than 10 years, we have invested in technology that is custom-built for all aspects of grocers' businesses.
 We are investing more in technology custom-built for online grocery than any single grocer could on their own, which is why grocers partner with Instacart.
 They know that our technology will enable them to transform their businesses and enhance their customer experiences.
 Our business model has been built on shared success with grocers, and because we do not own inventory, we do not compete with our retail partners.
 We believe this combination puts us in a unique position to foster greater trust between grocers and Instacart, making us the preferred technology partner. - Scale Benefits for Instacart as well as Our Retail Partners and Brands.
-We believe that we have unmatched scale with over 750 retail banners coupled with over monthly active orderers and 223 million orders fulfilled in 2021 alone.
+We believe that we have unmatched scale with over 900 retail banners coupled with over monthly active orderers and 223 million orders fulfilled in 2021 alone.
 Our scale allows us to offer our customers the best selection, quality, value, and convenience, which attracts more customers and drives higher engagement.
 This results in more orders and increased customer wallet share for our retail partners, driving compelling economics for both retailers and Instacart.
-When brands advertise with us, they can reach their target audience more efficiently and at greater scale than is possible through other online channels.
-We have fulfilled hundreds of millions of orders, a scale that is necessary to realize the operational expertise and efficiencies that drive profitability and underpin our attractive financial model. - Synergies from the Unique Combination of Marketplace and Enterprise Platform.
-We create powerful synergies by combining Instacart Marketplace and Instacart Enterprise Platform.
-Our high-intent customers, their deep engagement with our marketplace, and our deep understanding of customer shopping behavior and preferences enable us to develop the best enterprise technology solutions to serve the grocery industry.
-We leverage data generated through Instacart Marketplace to continuously enhance our enterprise offerings and help our retail partners best meet their customers' demands.
-For example, successful features like advanced search, personalized replacements, and EBT SNAP acceptance can be developed on Instacart Marketplace and quickly launched on retailers' owned and operated online storefronts, leveraging Instacart Enterprise Platform.
-In turn, as we continue to improve our enterprise offering and deepen our partnership with retailers, our retail partners benefit from enhanced marketplace capabilities such as the ability to offer more fulfillment options, more control over their brand, and the integration of their loyalty programs.
-Our deeply integrated solutions provide a seamless and unmatched omni-channel experience for both our retail partners and our customers. - Breadth and Diversity of Grocery Use Cases.
-Instacart allows customers to place orders across a variety of use cases including weekly shop, bulk stock-up, convenience, and special occasions.
-For retailers, we enable them to offer customers a full range of fulfillment options from on-demand delivery in as fast as 15 minutes to two hours or next day.
-Our model is flexible and efficient, which allows us to help retailers serve all use cases of grocery, unlike other players that tend to focus on serving a particular use case.
+When brands advertise with us, they can

 In 2021.
 CSG.
-As of